Final payouts are set by Jock MKT. Each final rank has a known value, and is clearly listed in the event when you join.

 After the IPO, shares are awarded to the highest bidders.
 Any bid amount in excess of the closing bid is returned to users.
 At this point, trading is live!

 You buy or sell by trading with other users.
 The system matches "bids" (buyers) and "asks" (sellers) in real-time based on best available price.
+The highest bid and lowest ask for each player are listed on the right hand side of the player list.

 Short answer: There weren't enough shares available at your price.
 During IPO, there are limited shares.
 If you received less than what you requested, then you're probably the low bidder, and other users bid more than you.
 During live trading, our system matches on best available price.
 If you bought or sold less shares than you ordered, then we could match no additional users at your price.
 Your remaining order will remain open until it's filled, cancelled, or expires.